AlternativeFFFF/Alt-F4/submissions/dummy_submission/pseudoscience_non-fiction.md

 ### Items have unbelievably low densities

 This part is based on [u/Maouitippitytappin](https://www.reddit.com/user/Maouitippitytappin/)’s [Reddit post](https://www.reddit.com/r/factorio/comments/j8cxvv/my_journey_to_find_scale_in_factorio/) about their journey to find scale in Factorio.
-To recap their post: by knowing the energy consumption of basic furnace-based iron smelting we can find the mass of a single iron plate, which ends up being only around 40 grams.
+To recap their post: by knowing the energy consumption of basic furnace-based iron smelting we can find the mass of a single iron plate, which turns out to be only around 40 grams.
 Similarly, one copper plate is about 65 grams.
-(Sources may vary, you might get different search results.)
+(Sources may vary; you might get different search results.)

-Knowing that we can calculate that the raw materials needed for a single locomotive weigh a measly 14.6 kg, while the locomotive itself takes up a volume of about 24 m<sup>3</sup> (assuming it’s 2 m high based on how it looks), meaning it has a density of 0.6 kg/m<sup>3</sup>, which is about half as dense as air.
+Knowing this we can calculate that the raw materials needed for a single locomotive weigh a measly 14.6 kg.
+Since the locomotive takes up a volume of about 24 m<sup>3</sup> (assuming it’s 2 m high based on how it looks) it has a density of 0.6 kg/m<sup>3</sup>, which is about half as dense as air.
 This means that locomotives can be used as balloons!

 ![An image of a brave pioneer using locomotives for aerial transportation](https://media.discordapp.net/attachments/622913335783850040/769291985411899392/yes.png?width=895&height=671)

 Perhaps Nauvis really is spinning, and doing it fast enough for buoyancy to be acting downwards due to centrifugal force.
 This is a very good explanation as to why you can fit 240 locomotives in a 1 m<sup>3</sup> chest; it’s because they’re probably collapsible.
 What it doesn’t explain, however, is how trains can take a turn with only a 12 meter radius while moving at just under 300 km/h without derailing.
-They should be experiencing almost 60 G’s of acceleration when turning at full speed:
+They should be experiencing almost 60 g of acceleration when turning at full speed:

 $ a = \frac{v^2}{r} = \frac{(82.8\mathrm{m/s})^2}{12\mathrm{m}} = 571.32\mathrm{m/s^2} = 58.26g $